 My Dad was an avid woodworker and some would say that his influence obviously impacted me.
 One time, though, when I was young, he asked me to help him in the shop by sanding some wood.
 I began sanding the board against the grain.
 When my Dad barked at me for it I threw the sanding block down and never returned to help again.
 So perhaps it’s fitting that for the past thirteen years my work has focused almost exclusively on the natural beauty of wood.
 I make non-representational paintings on hardwood and plywood.
 I strive to find clarity and resolution in line, color, and form, while challenging viewers' perceptions of surface and space through simple, precise gestures on wood.
 My work serves to bring attention to the wood itself and I enjoy investigating the relationship between fine art and craft.
 I believe in craftsmanship.

-I owe a great deal to my unbelievably supportive wife, Stacey, and those two handsome boys above, Grey and Truitt.
+I owe a great deal to my unbelievably supportive family, especially those two handsome boys above, Grey and Truitt.
 My youngest son is named after my favorite artist, Anne Truitt, a prominent artist who lived in the Washington, D.C. area and whose work often incorporated wood.
 Her book, Daybook, gave me the inspiration and validation needed to pursue my work.
 In it, Anne talks about all of her responsibilities: wife, mother, home maker, teacher, artist, etc. At the end of a long day, she might only have a little time and energy left for her work.
 She'd go out to her studio and paint a single coat of color on a sculpture.
 That would be all that she could do and it had to be enough.

-I have a full-time day job, wife and two very energetic little boys.
+I have a full-time day job and two very energetic little boys.
 I work when I can as hard as I can.
 At times, I regret that I cannot devote more time and energy to my artwork.
 But then I remember Anne Truitt and the great success she had.
 It worked for her and it will have to work for me.